huaweicloud/terraform-provider-huaweicloud/website/docs/r/cce_node_v3.html.md

 * `availability_zone` - (Required) specify the name of the available partition (AZ).
 Changing this parameter will create a new resource.

-* `os` - (Optional) Operating System of the node, possible values are EulerOS 2.2 and CentOS 7.1.
-Defaults to EulerOS 2.2.
+* `os` - (Optional) Operating System of the node.
 Changing this parameter will create a new resource.
+    - For VM nodes, clusters of v1.13 and later support *EulerOS 2.5* and *CentOS 7.6*.
+    - For BMS nodes purchased in the yearly/monthly billing mode, only *EulerOS 2.3* is supported.

 * `key_pair` - (Optional) Key pair name when logging in to select the key pair mode.
 This parameter and `password` are alternative.
     Changing this parameter will create a new resource.